valeriangalliat/generations-radio-tools/README.md

 ### Description

-List the titles from an XML file retrieved from the website API.
+List the titles from an XML file read from standard input, retrieved from the website API.

 ### Dependencies

-- `sed`, `awk`
+- `awk`, `sed`

 ### Examples